maximmchub/springbootcourse/README.md

-# Customer Request Service
+# Customer Feedback Service
 ## Description
-This service is responsible for creating and process clients requests.
+This service is responsible for creating and store clients feedbac.

 ## Technical details